alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 ###Identifying process###

-Each Alpha will be different, because the risks and goals are different.
+Each alpha will be different, because the risks and goals are different.

-However we find that there are commonalities in how good Alphas are run.
+However we find that there are commonalities in how good alphas are run.

-We want to maximise the amount of learning that is happening in the Alpha.
-We therefore tend to expect Alpha's to be short, about 8 weeks in length.
+We want to maximise the amount of learning that is happening in the alpha.
+We therefore tend to expect alpha's to be short, about 8 weeks in length.

-We expect Alphas to normally consist of:
+We expect alphas to normally consist of:

 - an inception
 - a series of iterations of design, development and test
 - either:
-  - Alpha termination
+  - alpha termination
-  - Alpha to Beta transition
+  - alpha to Beta transition

 ##Executing##

 ###Inception###

-We believe that Alpha's should start with an inception process.
+We believe that alpha's should start with an inception process.
 An inception is designed to gel the team together and share the knowledge about the risks and goals identified.

 We tend to recommend a short inception, somewhere between 4 to 7 days tends to work well.